 Phone/Tablet Stand

 More tech aids.
-During the day, when I am not using the flexible clamp my phone lives on this stand*.
-It is ready at the perfect viewing position, and so much easier to pick up and go, that when lying flat on a table.
-I have a very similar one to this* holding my iPad for exactly the same reasons.
-Being a bit of an Apple geek my workspace features my main monitor for my Laptop with the iPad and iPhone stood in front of it.
+During the day, when I am not using the flexible clamp my phone lives on this magsafe Kickstand Charger*.
+A lot of the time it is not plugged in, I just charge it when needed.
+I have another stand in the bedroom that charges the iPhone and iWatch at the same time.
+Stands keep it ready at the perfect viewing position, and so much easier to pick up and go, that when lying flat on a table.
+Being a bit of an Apple geek my workspace features my main monitor two monitors with the iPhone stood in front of it (the iPad tends to live in the bedroom.

 Cosy Pyjamas or Leisure Wear